adjust/corona_sdk/README.md

 You can add following iOS frameworks to your generated Xcode project to take advantage of additional features:

-* `iAd.framework` - in case you are running iAd campaigns
+* `iAd.framework` - needed for Apple Search Ads tracking
-* `AdSupport.framework` - for reading iOS Advertising Id (IDFA)
+* `AdServices.framework` - needed for Apple Search Ads tracking
-* `CoreTelephony.framework` - for reading MCC and MNC information
+* `AdSupport.framework` - needed for reading iOS Advertising Id (IDFA)
-* `StoreKit.framework` - for communication with SKAdNetwork framework
+* `StoreKit.framework` - needed for communication with `SKAdNetwork` framework
-* `AppTrackingTransparency.framework` - to ask for user's consent to be tracked and obtain status of that consent
+* `AppTrackingTransparency.framework` - needed to ask for user's consent to be tracked and obtain status of that consent

 ## <a id="additional-features"></a>Additional features